CTIS Safety Registry

-Your child's safety is the top priority at the Center for Thoracic Insufficiency Syndrome at The Children's Hospital of Philadelphia (CHOP).
+Your child's safety is the top priority at the Wyss/Campbell Center for Thoracic Insufficiency Syndrome at Children's Hospital of Philadelphia (CHOP).
 Our patients with thoracic insufficiency syndrome have severe deformities of the chest, spine and ribs preventing normal breathing, lung growth and lung development.

 The only FDA-approved treatment for thoracic insufficiency syndrome is the vertical expandable prosthetic titanium rib (VEPTR).

-VEPTR surgery has been performed at CHOP for nearly 10 years by orthopedic surgeon John M. Flynn, MD, who began CHOP’s initial research and treatment of thoracic insufficiency syndrome and early-onset scoliosis, and others including Robert M. Campbell, Jr., MD, the inventor of the VEPTR, who joined CHOP in 2008.
+VEPTR surgery has been performed at CHOP for nearly 10 years by orthopaedic surgeon John M. Flynn, MD, who began CHOP’s initial research and treatment of thoracic insufficiency syndrome and early-onset scoliosis, and others including Robert M. Campbell, Jr., MD, the inventor of the VEPTR, who joined CHOP in 2008.

 CHOP was one of eight pioneering hospitals in the nation seeking FDA approval for VEPTR treatment and our physician-researchers continue to study the device’s impact on children and teens.

-In July 2013, CHOP's Center for Thoracic Insufficiency Syndrome formed the CTIS Safety Registry to formalize safety and monitoring efforts at CHOP.
+In July 2013, CHOP's Wyss/Campbell Center for Thoracic Insufficiency Syndrome formed the CTIS Safety Registry to formalize safety and monitoring efforts at CHOP.
 Clinicians are studying every aspect of VEPTR implantation surgery, expansion surgery, revision surgery, surgical complications and long-term outcomes for the hundreds of children we treat each year.